isabella232/odyssey/packages/docs/type-test.md

 <pre>White dwarf explorations culture Sea of Tranquility inconspicuous motes of rock and gas bits of moving fluff.
 As a patch of light cosmos trillion rich in mystery ship of the imagination Jean-François Champollion.</pre>

+<p><pre>This is the same &lt;pre&gt; in a &lt;p&gt; for testing margin collapse and max-widths.
+White dwarf explorations culture Sea of Tranquility inconspicuous motes of rock and gas bits of moving fluff.
+As a patch of light cosmos trillion rich in mystery ship of the imagination Jean-François Champollion.</pre></p>

 <p>Vastness is bearable only <s>through</s> love tingling of the spine hydrogen atoms gathered by <strong>gravity</strong> Orion's sword the only <sub>home</sub> we've <sup>ever</sup> known.
 Something incredible is waiting to be known the <var>ash</var> of stellar alchemy the sky calls to us the <abbr>sky</abbr> calls to us courage of our questions the only home we've ever known? </p>